-In 2021, 44 companies were registered as traders of electricity and 27 of them actively operated as intermediaries in the supply of electricity customers.
-Electricity generation in Latvia is dominated by JSC "Latvenergo" providing approximately 78% of the total produced electricity in Latvia.
+In 2022, 44 companies were registered as traders of electricity and 27 of them actively operated as intermediaries in the supply of electricity customers.
+Electricity generation in Latvia is dominated by JSC "Latvenergo" providing approximately 79% of the total produced electricity in Latvia.
 The other electricity producers are too small to offer significant volumes of energy for potential customers.

-In 2021, the total annual consumption, including losses and self-consumption was 7,382 GWh and the amount of installed available generation capacity was 2,943 MW.
-Latvia produced 5,817 GWh of electricity, imported 4,667 GWh from the Nordic countries, and exported 2,893 GWh.
-142 small hydroelectric power plants that generate electricity operate in Latvia.
-They have a total capacity of 28 MW.
-There are five hydroelectric power plants with a capacity of more than 1 MW for each and with a total capacity of 1,56 GW.
-20 wind power plants with a total capacity of 65 MW, 67 co-generation stations with a total installed capacity of 1,27 GW (including natural gas, biomass and biogas power plants) operate in Latvia.
+In 2022, the total annual consumption, including losses and self-consumption was 7,105 GWh and the amount of installed available generation capacity was 2,943 MW.
+Latvia produced 4,951 GWh of electricity, imported 5,308 GWh from the Nordic countries, and exported 2,996 GWh.
+143 small hydroelectric power plants that generate electricity operate in Latvia.
+They have a total capacity of 29 MW.
+The generation from sun significantly increase during the year 2022 and have a total capacity of 140 MW.